-It is undebatable that both a food processor and a blender are integral kitchen appliances that assist us to carry out most culinary tasks.
-Both of them have many similarities that make many people think that they are made to perform similar roles.
 For instance, both have a base motor, rotating blades, and a clear body.
-However, professionals of culinary arts have proved that these two kitchen devices differs largely and don’t necessarily substitute each other.
-Therefore, the user has to correctly decide the cases where each of these two devices is put into use.
+However, culinary arts professionals have proved that these two kitchen devices differ largely and don’t necessarily substitute each other.
+Therefore, the user must correctly decide the cases where each of these two devices is used.

 Though the two kitchen appliances seem equally versatile, a food processor comes with multiple attachments and can perform a wider range of food prep activities.
-Basically, a food processor is the best option for making pie crust.
+A food processor is the best option for making pie crust.
 Similarly, it is a powerful tool when it comes to the preparation of baby food.
 Moreover, it can quickly puree large batches of vegetables and fruits.

-Disclosure: As an Amazon Associate we may earn an affiliate commission for purchases you make when using the links on this page.
+Disclosure: As an Amazon Associate, we may earn an affiliate commission for purchases you make when using the links on this page.

 Table of Contents